zuozhenggh/learning-library/solutions-library/jde-move-improve/provision/provision.md

 *   Perform First-Time Configuration of Trial Edition
 *   Connect to JDE Resources

+## Prerequisites

+To have the greatest success in completing this lab make sure you have aready completed:
+*   Lab 1
+*   Lab 2

 ## **Step 1**: Provision Trial Edition from OCI Marketplace